 The SYC is a 30-credit program that leads to eligibility for the CT 092 Intermediate Supervision and Administration endorsement.
 While the state will award the 092 upon completion of 18 credits, we offer our program in a full 30-credit format.
 We believe that 30 credits will better prepare our students for leadership in the field.
 Additionally, having the full 30-credit program avoids potential issues for renewing the endorsement in the future.
-There may be limited exceptions to this policy if a candidate has already earned an advanced degree such as another sixth-year degree or a doctorate, but these are considered on a case-by-case basis and at the discretion of the program coordinator.
+An accelerated program of 16-18 credits that leads to 092 certification eligibility but not the full SYC degree may be available for students who hold another SYC or advanced degree.
+These are considered on a case-by-case basis and at the discretion of the program coordinator following a review of student transcripts.
 We offer two tracks for students to select: the Educational Leadership track and the Special Education track.
 Regardless of track, all students take one course within the special education department.
 For the Educational Leadership track all remaining courses are taken within the educational leadership department.
 For the Special Education track, three of the remaining classes are taken within the special education department, and the rest in educational leadership.
 The tracks do not lead to any difference in credentialing or certification but allow students the choice to focus their studies in their area of most interest.
 Students will select their track at the end of their first semester of coursework, and they will be expected to remain in the track they select until program completion.